 It is important that, prior to making a referral to Adult Social Care or the police, timely consideration has been given to the ability of the adult at risk to understand the concerns, and whether they have the ability to give consent to concerns being raised with other agencies.
+Where a person has capacity, in the legal sense, their consent is required to make a safeguarding referral to a statutory agency, unless there is a public interest aspect, meaning that failure to report is likely to put other members of the public at risk.
 It is likely that one of the first questions that the local authority is likely to ask is 'Does the adult at risk have capacity?'
 This refers to capacity as defined under the Mental Capacity Act 2005 which is explained in more detail in Appendix 7.